OffcierCia/non-typical-OSINT-guide/README.md

 - [Original Article](https://officercia.mirror.xyz/5KSkJOTgMtvgC36v1GqZ987N-_Oj_zwvGatOk0A47Ws)
 - [Also posted here!](https://officercia.medium.com/the-atypical-osint-guide-2023-276a8d00959)

 Today I would like to talk about how to become a good OSINT investigator, but to continue the conversation I would like to make a small disclaimer - I will tell you only some aspects because the topic is very vast and I can not describe everything in a single guide, however, I will try to show you the way and how to pass this path.
+This manual is the culmination of years of work by OSINT professionals.
+Consider this guidebook to be a compilation of advice and routes!

-This essay is intended to be instructional!
+Keep in mind, this essay is intended to be instructional!
 Consider your actions carefully or you will be prosecuted or worse!
 Always keep in mind Ethics & related Laws - like GDPR, etc… You should not romanticize OSINT and on-chain investigations in the same manner that individuals often romanticize hacking and warfare, I highly encourage you!

 - [Boston bombing: How internet detectives got it very wrong](https://www.bbc.com/news/technology-22214511)
 - [OSINT?
 WTF??](https://ohshint.gitbook.io/oh-shint-its-a-blog/osint/osint-wtf)

+> Last but not least, everything you do is based on the outcomes you need to achieve!
+You should be able to select reliable and vetted sources instead of using all the tools and links.
+Through given routes, you ought to be able to construct your own journey!
+Following that, I will tell you about the ways that I deem safe and recommend to my clients!
+OSINT professionals have spent decades developing this manual, sharing their expertise in every word.
+Once again, consider this guidebook to be a compilation of advice and routes.

 It is also crucial to note that OSINT is merely another means to learn about the world around you and is not a way to "get paid instantly."
 Always take a break to recharge!
 Your health & mind are important!